Studio Ghibli

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like 'person'.
-No context for usage given.
+No guidance on when to use this tool versus alternatives like 'person' for individual retrieval or 'entity_profile' for detailed info.
+Missing context on typical use cases or prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.